abelr-githubplace/courses/the_c_programming_language/the_c_programming_language_data_types.md

 };
 ```

-But the C rogramming language indexes its enumeration variants in order so we only need to specify the first one in this case.
+But the C programming language indexes its enumeration variants in order so we only need to specify the first one in this case.

 ```c
 enum YearBatch